 7. Make Payment

 Tuition payments can be made in person or online via FACTS.
-Full payment or payment arrangements must be made by the payment deadline or your classes will be dropped.
+Tuition and fees are charged to student accounts upon registration.
+Payment arrangements need to be made prior to the start of classes to avoid penalties associated with non-payment.
+The college is not responsible for dropping students for non-payment.
 View the calendar for payment due dates.